Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ### Development versions

 The latest development version of the plugin can be found on [Github](https://github.com/Zylann/godot_heightmap_plugin).
-It is the most recently developped version, but might also have some bugs.
+It is the most recently developed version, but might also have some bugs.

 Creating a terrain